jmsgrogan/PyChaste/doc/wiki/TestNodeBasedCellSimulationsPythonLiteratePaper.md

 ```
 Once we have a MutableMesh we can generate a NodesOnlyMesh from it using the following commands.
-Note you can also generate the NodesOnlyMesh from a collection of nodes, see ​`NodesOnlyMesh` for details.
+Note you can also generate the NodesOnlyMesh from a collection of nodes.

 ```python
         mesh = chaste.mesh.NodesOnlyMesh2()